md-siam/nilam/README.md

 # Nilam (নিলাম)

 This is an auction application just like eBay.
-Using firebase as the backend for sign-in functionality.
+Using firebase as the backend for storing data.</br>
 Features:
 1. User can signing using their gmail account.
 2. After login, the user will see the auction item gallery, which shows the items everybody else has put up for auction.